Benefits and risk

 - Unlike conventional ETFs: L&I Products are different from conventional ETFs.
 They do not share the same characteristics and risks as conventional ETFs.

 - Long-term holding risk: L&I Products are not intended for holding longer than the rebalancing interval, typically one day.
 Daily rebalancing and the compounding effect will make the L&I Product’s performance over a period longer than one day deviate in amount and possibly direction from the leveraged/inverse performance of the underlying index over the same period.
-The deviation becomes more pronounced in a volatile market.
+The deviation becomes more pronounced (i) in a volatile market; (ii) when the leverage factor goes up; (iii) for inverse exposure; and/or (iv) for longer holding periods.
+Investors should not expect the actual percentage return of investing in the L&I Product to be equal to the multiple and/or the inverse multiple change in the underlying index for periods of longer than one day.

 - Risk of rebalancing activities: There is no assurance that L&I Products can rebalance their portfolios on a daily basis to achieve their investment objectives.
 Market disruption, regulatory restrictions or extreme market volatility may adversely affect the rebalancing activities.